Legal Advice for Compensation Insurance Claims & TPD Payouts

 Compensation Settlement

-Once a settlement is reached, you will receive either a lump sum payout or periodic payments.
+Once a settlement is reached, there is a lump sum payout or periodic payments.
 If you are working with a no-win, no-fee agreement, legal fees and costs will be deducted from a lump sum payout.

 QLD Legislation Relating to Claims for Personal Injury Compensation